 If you want to learn how I started blogging, read How I Became a Blogger.
 The learning curve for setting up my blog was steep – and still is, in many ways!
 But it’s well worth it.
 Here, I describe what I learned so you can set up your own blog.
 Since I’m a writer, these steps to setting up a blog are geared towards writerly folk.
 But, they’ll help anyone interested in starting their blogging journey.

-How to Set Up a Blog – 5 Tips for Writers
+How to Set Up a Blog

-First, the benefits of blogging – especially for writers – include:
+The benefits of blogging – especially for writers – include:

 - The joy of writing articles or shorts that you don’t have to sell first.